 Problem sets will be due approximately once per week, usually on Friday.
 They will be due at the beginning of class on the due date.
 Late problem sets will not be accepted.
-Problem sets will be returned in class or they can be picked up during the TA's office hours.
+Graded problem sets will be returned in class or they can be picked up during the TA's office hours; a subset of the problems may be graded.
 In previous years, there has been a high correlation between problem set scores and exam scores.
 In recent years, nearly all students who failed to hand in 4 or more problem sets received a D or F in the course.